MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/cookies.md

 The attributes are case-insensitive.
 So `Path`, `path`, and `PATH` all work.

+### Delete

+See the [Expiry](#expiry) section to make a cookie expire immediately and this will delete it.

+You can also keep the cookie around but set the whole cookie or one of the keys to be an empty string.

 ### Path sharing

 By default, the cookie is set _only_ for the current path, which you can see in DevTools for the stored cookie.